 Nut maturity is the relative time of year that the pecans become ripe.
 The actual calendar dates for early, mid-, and late season pecans vary with climate zone, of course.
 In much of USDA Zone 8, for example, early season pecans typically ripen from mid September through the end of September; mid-season cultivars from early October through mid October; and late season varieties after mid October.

 There are many diseases and pests that attack pecan trees and nuts.
 Disease and pest susceptibility vary year-to-year due to variations in weather, local conditions, the health of the trees, and, of course, the pecan variety.
 Therefore, the more different varieties you plant, the better are your chances of getting a successful crop every year.
 Pecan scab is among the worst of pecan diseases.
 It is most destructive where humidity is highest.
 If your planting site is surrounded by wetlands, avoid varieties with poor scab resistance.
+There are recommended varieties with disease resistance notated below.

 |Amling||I||Sumner, Stuart, Elliott, Zinner||62||55||intermediate||4-5||mid||excellent|